 All CESSI students are eligible for a tuition remission scholarship of up to $4000.
 Scholarships are awarded based on merit and availability of funding.
-Applications for priority consideration were due February 1, 2018, however applications will continue to be considered on a rolling basis.
-Application instructions can be found here.
+Applications for priority consideration were due February 1, 2018.
+Specific application instructions can be found here.

 - CESSI is an eight-week session and all students must enroll for the full session.
 All students will be billed for the full eight-week session at the start of CESSI.
 No refunds will be given once classes have begun.

 - The CESSI program fee includes UW-Madison segregated fees, which grant students access to campus gyms, libraries, free student bus pass, university health center (but not health insurance), and Wisconsin Union student membership.